HouzuoGuo/laitos/README.md

 Build
 =====
-Simply run "go build".
+Simply check out the source code under your `$GOPATH` directory and run `go build`.

+The program does not use anything other than Go standard library.

 Configuration
 =============
-The configuration file is quite long, leave blank in those features that you are not going to use.
-The configuration shall be valid JSON.
+The program uses a single JSON configuration file that is specified via command line parameter.
+The configuration is quite long, but feel free to leave blank in those features that you are not going to use.
 <pre>
 {
 </pre>
 - For all use cases, prepare a secret PIN.
-All incoming messages must begin with the correct PIN to authorise command execution:
+All incoming messages must begin with the correct PIN to authorise command execution.
+Specify a long and strong PIN to prevent unauthorised access:
 <pre>
     "PIN": "MYSECRET",
 </pre>